EP-u-NW/homie_dart/README.md

 # homie_dart

-An impelementation of the [homie convention 3.0.1](https://homieiot.github.io/specification/spec-core-v3_0_1/) for dart.
+An impelementation of the [homie convention 4.0](https://homieiot.github.io/specification/spec-core-v4_0_0/) for dart.
-This libary can be used to create devices in the homie format.
+This package can be used to create devices with nodes and properties in the homie format.

+Version 2.0 of this package includes the core [homie_dart](https://pub.dev/documentation/homie_dart/latest/homie_dart/homie_dart-library.html) library, as well as the [homie_legacy_extensions](https://pub.dev/documentation/homie_dart/latest/homie_legacy_extensions/homie_legacy_extensions-library.html) library, which can be used to add device attributes that where removed in homie version 4.0.
+This is usefull for backwards compatibility.
+More specific, the [Legacy Stats](https://github.com/homieiot/convention/blob/develop/extensions/documents/homie_legacy_stats_extension.md) and [Legacy Firmware](https://github.com/homieiot/convention/blob/develop/extensions/documents/homie_legacy_firmware_extension.md) extensions are implemented.

+Also included in this package, in the [epnw_meta_extension](https://pub.dev/documentation/homie_dart/latest/epnw_meta_extension/epnw_meta_extension-library.html) library, is the EPNW [Meta](https://github.com/homieiot/convention/blob/develop/extensions/documents/homie_meta_extension.md) extension which can be used to add tags and (nested) key-value pairs to devices, nodes and properties.

 ## BrokerConnection and MQTT connection